Beyond the Manifesto.

 How to Make Buses Sexy

-Labour is beginning to take buses seriously and this seriousness needs to be translated into policies that address poverty, empower communities and contribute to the green agenda.
+Labour is beginning to take buses seriously.
+This needs to be translated into policies that address poverty, empower communities, and contribute to the green agenda.

 -